getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 ## Discover
 {% include components/alert.html
     title="Note"
-    content="Available if you're on a Business plan or a Trial, and you're an Early Adopter." level="info"
+    content="Available if you're on a Business plan or a Trial." level="info"
 %}